feeding a dog

 4. Senior dogs should be fed until they are full, but not overfed.

-In conclusion, feeding your dog the right amount of food is crucial for their overall health and well-being.
+Feeding your dog the right amount of food is crucial for their overall health and well-being.
 When determining how much food to feed your dog, it’s important to consider their weight and body condition, age and activity.